cairo-book/cairo-book/src/ch09-01-how-to-write-tests.md

 Now that you’ve seen what the test results look like in different scenarios, let’s look at some functions that are useful in tests.

-## Checking Results with the assert function
+## Checking Results with the `assert!` macro

-The `assert` function, provided by Cairo, is useful when you want to ensure that some condition in a test evaluates to `true`.
-We give the `assert` function a first argument that evaluates to a Boolean.
+The `assert!` macro, provided by Cairo, is useful when you want to ensure that some condition in a test evaluates to `true`.
+We give the `assert!` macro a first argument that evaluates to a Boolean.
 If the value is `true`, nothing happens and the test passes.
-If the value is `false`, the assert function calls `panic()` to cause the test to fail with a message we defined as the second argument of the `assert` function.
-Using the `assert` function helps us check that our code is functioning in the way we intend.
+If the value is `false`, the `assert!` macro calls `panic()` to cause the test to fail with a message we defined as the second argument.
+Using the `assert!` macro helps us check that our code is functioning in the way we intend.

 In [Chapter 5, Listing 5-15](ch05-03-method-syntax.md#multiple-impl-blocks), we used a `Rectangle` struct and a `can_hold` method, which are repeated here in Listing 9-5.
-Let’s put this code in the _src/lib.cairo_ file, then write some tests for it using the `assert` function.
+Let’s put this code in the _src/lib.cairo_ file, then write some tests for it using the `assert!` macro.

 <span class="filename">Filename: src/lib.cairo</span>